traderjoe-xyz/joe-core/docs/MASTERCHEFJOEV2.md

 We encourage you to check out our unit tests in test/MasterChefJoe.test.ts.

-MasterChefJoeV2 rewards per second, but is compatible with MasterChefs that user per block or per second.
+MasterChefJoeV2 rewards per second, but is compatible with MasterChefs that reward both per block or per second.
 In the test file you will find tests for both.

 A quick note about testing with timestamp: it's less predictable than testing with blocks so instead of asserting the reward is an exact amount, we assert it falls within a certain range.